-276. Over the last 10 years, the Black, Hispanic, and Asian coalition in SD 17 has consistently supported their candidates of choice with at least 80% cohesion.
-For example, in the 2020 presidential election, the Black, Hispanic, and Asian coalition had an estimated 84% support for the same candidate of choice.
-Even regarding each subgroup individually, over the last ten years, each subgroup voted cohesively to support their preferred candidates of choice in the previous decade's configuration of SD 17.
+274. The voters of color in the newly enacted SD 17 are cohesive, based on past electoral history of those precincts in which they live.
+Over the last 10 years, the Black, Hispanic, and Asian coalition who live in the geographic area covered by the newly enacted SD 17 has consistently supported their candidates of choice with at least 80% cohesion.
+For example, in the 2020 presidential election under the previous decade's district lines, the Black, Hispanic, and Asian coalition had an estimated 84% support for the same candidate of choice.
+Even regarding each subgroup individually, over the last ten years, each subgroup voted cohesively to support their preferred candidates of choice.
+Thus, it is expected that these voters, who now find themselves in the newly enacted SD 17, will vote cohesively in future elections.